rOY369/Docs/work/Sustainable office/Indoor Air Quality.md

+- Setup CO2/air quality monitoring system
 - Waste To Oxygen
-	- Organise a creative session where everyone has to use waste materials to make planters
+	- Organise a creative session where everyone has to use waste materials to make planters for indoor plants.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTMzOTAyNDU0N119
+eyJoaXN0b3J5IjpbLTE3Njg1MzU1NDZdfQ==
 -->